splunk-soar-connectors/dataminrpulse/manual_readme_content.md

   - **Action Parameter: Alert type**

-    - This parameter allows additional filtering above list names and query.
+    - This parameter allows additional filtering above list names.
 When any of "Alert, Urgent, Flash" is selected, it just ingests the alerts with specific alert type from the alerts fetched by the API with configured pagesize.
 If "All" is selected, all the types of alerts will be ingested.